nswerner/handmade/README.md

     1) -COMPLETE- Product Index CSS: Hovering over a parent li gives the child image a drop shadow

+    2) -COMPLETE- Long email addresses push up against DD border

+    3) -COMPLETE- Product Index Divs (.item-box) need to actually link to product show page

+    4) -COMPLETE- Navigating to ProductShow component from my ProductIndex breaks

-    2) After changing the shape of my state, from time to time, navigating to the / will throw errors
+    5) -COMPLETE- After changing the shape of my state, from time to time, navigating to the / will throw errors
         - when at a product show page and navigating back to root
         - may have fixed it with a Protected Route
         - seems okay but needs more testing
         - errors are back after working on the product show page

-    3) -COMPLETE- Long email addresses push up against DD border

-    4) Error handing on the session form still doesn't activate a red focus/active on the trouble element
+    5) -ANSWER- What I declared the key in jbuilder was different among index and show

+    6) -COMPLETE- ProductShow: next and previous buttons over image in certain conditions

+    6) -COMPLETE- ProductShow: Can't get li opacity to stay at 1 on selected

-    5) -HACKY COMPLETE- Modal isn't perfectly centered, it's slightly to the right
+    7) -HACKY COMPLETE- Modal isn't perfectly centered, it's slightly to the right
         - I am using multiple divs, one at top: 50%, left: 50%; and the inner with an odd translation of ~(-11%, -7%);
         - .or class is translated something like %1000;

-    6) Need to properly create horizontal lines that span 100vw
+    8) Need to properly create horizontal lines that span 100vw
         - IDEA: create thin block element + border that has an id selector and goes 100%vw

-    7) -COMPLETE- Product Index Divs (.item-box) need to actually link to product show page

-    8) -COMPLETE- Navigating to ProductShow component from my ProductIndex breaks

-    9) Can't get li opacity to stay at 1 on selected
+    9) Error handing on the session form still doesn't activate a red focus/active on the trouble element

+    10) -PARTIALLY COMPLETE- Coffee dictionary has a duplicate picture in the seed file
+        - changed seed file, will need to reseed to make change

+    12) ?
+DEVELOP FULLSIZE PICTURE MODAL ?

+    13) SPEND MORE TIME IN SEED DATA
+        - REMOVE UNPROFESSIONAL/BAD PICTURES (or at least make them the second picture)
+        - ADD MORE PICTURES
+        - CHANGE DADS HAMMER, FAVORITE WATERWAYS DEFAULT

 NOTES: